Back to blog

 1. Draft the Articles of Association

 The articles of association (Gesellschaftsvertrag) define the company name, registered office, business purpose, share capital and shareholder stakes.
-For simple formations (up to three shareholders, one managing director), you can use the simplified model protocol (Musterprotokoll).
+For simple formations (up to three shareholders, one managing director), you can use the simplified model protocol (Musterprotokoll) — this saves on notary costs.
 For more complex setups, hire a lawyer to draft a custom document.

 2. Notary Appointment